 Have flexible travel dates.
 I know that sometimes we can only travel on set days, but having a flexible travel window can save you lots of money.
 If possible, have a month-long window you could take vacation days in and use Skyscanner’s ‘Whole Month’ search feature.
 Instead of selecting specific dates, choose the ‘Whole month’ option, and you’ll find the cheapest days to fly.
 Then ask for your vacation days.

 Visit destinations in their “shoulder” seasons.
-Flights during the months leading up to or right after a destination’s peak season will always be cheaper.
+During the months leading up to or right after a destination’s peak season, flights will always be cheaper.

 Have a flexible destination.
-If there are lots of places you’d be willing to visit, then Skyscanner can also search for flights to any destinations.
-For example, if you just wanted to go somewhere warm, then you would select your departure airport and dates and then let Skyscanner find you lots of destination deals.
+If there are many places you’d be willing to visit, Skyscanner can also search for flights to any destinations.
+For example, if you just wanted to go somewhere warm, you would select your departure airport and dates and then let Skyscanner find many destination deals.
 Then you can choose the destination with the flight price that works for you.

 Always check multiple airfare sites.
 When I’m looking for flights, I always check at least three of These Flight Finder Sites to compare rates and make sure I’ve found the best deal.